MandyHole/getdriveing/README.md

 <li><a href="https://res.cloudinary.com/dd4cchm7g/image/upload/v1689450924/GetDriveIng6_w6cplf.png" aria-label="a wireframe mockup of the Tip Detail page (desktop view; logged in" target="new">Mockup of the Tip Detail page (desktop view; logged in)</a> and the <a href="https://res.cloudinary.com/dd4cchm7g/image/upload/v1689451794/Screenshot_2023-07-15_at_21.09.35_robd7a.png" aria-label="screenshot of the desktop version of the Tip Detail page" target="new">actual screenshot.</a></li>

 <li><a href="https://res.cloudinary.com/dd4cchm7g/image/upload/v1689450924/GetDriveIng11_rqlbf8.png" aria-label="a wireframe mockup of the Sign up page (mobile view" target="new">Mockup of the Sign up page (mobile view)</a> and the <a href="https://res.cloudinary.com/dd4cchm7g/image/upload/v1689456115/Screenshot_2023-07-15_at_22.19.34_raqt36.png" aria-label="screenshot of the Sign up page" target="new">actual screenshot.</a></li>
 <li><a href="https://res.cloudinary.com/dd4cchm7g/image/upload/v1689451909/GetDriveIng4_iffphc.png" aria-label="a wireframe mockup of the My Info up page (desktop view)" target="new">Mockup of the My Info page (desktop view)</a> and the <a href="https://res.cloudinary.com/dd4cchm7g/image/upload/v1689453092/Screenshot_2023-07-15_at_21.22.22_pz1sbc.png" aria-label="screenshot of the My Info page (logged out)" target="new">actual screenshot (logged out)</a>
 and the <a href="https://res.cloudinary.com/dd4cchm7g/image/upload/v1689453091/Screenshot_2023-07-15_at_21.23.22_ohkh3q.png" aria-label="screenshot of the My Info page (logged in)" target="new">actual screenshot (logged in).</a></li>
+<li><a href="https://res.cloudinary.com/dd4cchm7g/image/upload/v1689634279/Models_stt0lf.png" aria-label="a mockup of the Database models relationship" target="new">Mockup of database models relationship</a> </li>
+<li><a href="https://res.cloudinary.com/dd4cchm7g/image/upload/v1689634288/crud_sfem7l.png" aria-label="a mockup of CRUD functionality" target="new">Mockup of CRUD functionality</a> </li>
 </ul>

 <h2 id="features">Key Features</h2>